akashpawar6474/DSA-/README.md

 187. Maximum Points You Can Obtain from Cards => max sum of k elements from both ends circular sliding window problem VVVIMP
 188. Beggars Outside Temple (sp) => range queries to update donations VIMP prfix sum problem
 189. Maximum Sum Square SubMatrix (sp) => VIMP prefix sum matrix problem where top left is fixed and diff is given from top left to bottom right
-190. Minimum swaps required to bring all elements less than or equal to k together(sp) => this is classic observation based two pointer and sliding window problem VVVIMP
+190. Minimum swaps required to bring all elements less than or equal to k together(sp - gfg) => this is classic observation based two pointer and sliding window problem VVVIMP
-191.
+191. Minimum number of swaps required to sort an array of first N number(sp - gfg) => brute force is to do selection sort(O(n ^ 2) but as question mention cyclic sort can                                                                                           solve this in linear time
+192.